DavidCPorter/sapa/README.md

-## Solrcloud vs Elastic performance evaluation with JANUS cloud-native benchmarking framework
+## Evaluation of 12 SolrCloud deployments with JANUS cloud-native benchmarking framework

 ## OVERVIEW